stm32-rs/cube-parse/README.md

 [![Build Status][github-actions-badge]][github-actions]

-A program to extract AF modes on MCU pins from the database files provided with STM32CubeMX.
+A program to extract hardware configuration information from the MCU database files shipped with STM32CubeMX.

 ## Usage